The Nine Days: Levels of mourning

+The day after Tisha B'Av i.e. the 10th day of Av all halachik restrictions of the Nine days continue until Chatzos (MidDay).

 For some restrictions, Jewish law makes a distinction between the beginning of the Nine Days and the week in which Tisha B'Av falls.
 (The new week begins on Saturday night).
 For example, the Ashkenazic custom is to permit nail trimming up until the week in which Tisha B'Av falls.

 Meat and wine

 The restrictions against eating meat and drinking wine, besides reducing a person's pleasure, recall the cessation of the Korban Tamid (daily animal sacrifice in the Jewish Temples in Jerusalem) and the Nesach Hayayin (wine libations) on the Temple Altar with the destruction of the Temple.

 Many kosher meat restaurants alter their menus during The Nine Days, replacing meat and chicken dishes with fish and vegetarian options in order to remain open while the meat prohibition is in place.

 Children, pregnant or nursing women, and old or sick people who must eat meat for health reasons are allowed to do so.
 It is advisable, however, for them to eat poultry or meat derivatives.

 One who usually makes Havdalah over wine or grape juice at the conclusion of Shabbat may do so during the Nine Days.
 According to many opinions, it is preferable to have a child under the age of Bar Mitzvah/Bat Mitzvah drink the wine or grape juice.